utdata/icj-class/bootstrap/bootstrap-class.md

 In class, we should take a quick tour of the `docs/` folder to see all the files created and moved by gulp so we can better understand those tasks.

+I can tell you, I did not write all this JavaScript from scratch!
+There are examples in the [gulp](https://www.npmjs.com/package/gulp), [gulp-sass](https://www.npmjs.com/package/gulp-sass) and [browser-sync](https://www.npmjs.com/package/browser-sync) docs, but what I did was find and example on the web that was close to what I needed, and because I understood what it more or less was doing, I adjusted it to my liking.

 Lastly, let's delete the contents of `src/styles.scss` now we know our gulp setup works.

 ## Bootstrap (finally!)